 Embark on a real African bush camping experience in the wild and remote Liuwa Plains National Park of Zambia!
 This isolated game park remains one of the most pristine safari destinations, ideal for an authentic African wildlife adventure.
-This lesser-known wildlife area rewards ardent nature lovers with crowd-free game viewing in the unspoilt wilderness.
+The lesser-known Liuwa Plains wildlife area rewards ardent nature lovers with crowd-free game viewing in the unspoilt wilderness.

 When the rains come in about November, the second largest wildebeest migration on the planet sweeps across the plains of Liuwa.
-Thousands of blue wildebeest and numerous zebras cross the plains, gathering around water sources - an unforgettable natural spectacle!
+Thousands of blue wildebeest and zebras cross the plains, gathering at water sources - an unforgettable natural spectacle!
 A good variety of mammals can be sighted throughout the year, including numerous predators such as lion, cheetah, wild dog, hyena and jackal.
-Liuwa is also an excellent birdwatching destination with massive flocks of migrant species during the rains and a diversity of resident species in the woodlands.
+Liuwa is also an excellent birdwatching destination with massive flocks of migrant species during the rains and a diversity of resident species.

 On this Zambian camping adventure, you can expect delicious fireside cuisine, top-notch guides and exceptional service from the expert safari crew.

 When you land at Livingstone International Airport in Zambia one of our team members is there to meet you.
 From the airport, you are transferred to Maramba River Lodge, nearby.

 Your guide meets up with you at the lodge and runs over the plans for the rest of the day.
 There is time to settle in and freshen up before our first adventure.
 Depending on when your flight arrives there may even be some time to explore Livingstone town.